RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Custom container images and private registries

 **Before:** Each service had its own image path (`global.deployment.images.interactionapi`, `global.deployment.images.realtimeapi`, etc.), requiring changes to every `images:` entry when deploying from a private registry like ECR.
-Some customers also needed to edit individual deploy templates to match their registry's naming convention.
+Deploying from registries with different naming conventions also required editing individual deploy templates.

 **Now:** All services now share a single repository and tag: